shenyanming95/shenyanming95/README.md

 - 👋 Hi, I’m @shenyanming95
 - 👀 I’m interested in `source code research`
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning C/Go
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: sym542569199@gmail.com

 <!---
 shenyanming95/shenyanming95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.